 1. Bathing at Least Once a Day.
 A task so simple for most may be difficult for someone who has lost themselves.
 A part of getting back to yourself is keeping your body clean.
 This is important to avoid not only smelling but avoid yeast/ fungal infections on the creases and folds of the body.
 It’s also important to keep the skin clean and wash away body oil build up that causes acne.
 It’s also refreshing to the skin and to the body to feel the warm water and the massaging your entire body with a bar of soap, a loofah, washcloth or just your hands and some soap.

-2. Brushing You Teeth Twice a Day.
-Brushing your teeth keeps your teeth clean, white or off white, reduces gum disease, cavities, and other oral health problems.
+2. Brushing Your Teeth Twice a Day.
+Brushing your teeth keeps your teeth clean, white or off-white, reduces gum disease, cavities, and other oral health problems.
 Also, if your teeth aren’t healthy, you may have difficulty eating and drinking.
 Which in turn depletes your energy and stamina.

 Neglecting your hunger will exacerbate mental and physical illnesses because it will inhibit any healing that is to take place during any moments of self-care.
 So, when you are trying to workout or go for a walk, you may burn out quicker than you would if you had a healthy meal or snack beforehand.
 It will also disturb sleep.
 If you are a menstruating woman, it will make your periods and ovulation irregular.

 *Note: Beware of what you eat.
 Avoid your allergens.
-If you are unsure of what you may be allergic to, pay attention to how you feel mentally and physically for a few days after eating fast food, nuts, dairy, eggs, candy, cakes, and pies.
-Certain foods may become toxic for your brain and may not show symptoms in the body.
+If you are unsure of what you may be allergic to, pay attention to how you feel mentally and physically for a from about 15 minutes to as much as a few days after eating fast food, nuts, dairy, eggs, candy, cakes, and pies.
+Certain foods may become toxic to your brain and may not show symptoms in the body.
 Or you may be accustomed to these symptoms and not realize that they are not good for you.